vsillan/game-server-programming-course/assignments/assignment_6.md

 ## 3. User action auditing

 Create an action filter for auditing the usage of delete or ban endpoint in `PlayersController`.
-The audit should write to the `IRepository` two things:
+The audit should write to the database (through `IRepository`) two things:

 - Who started deleted / banned and when (something like `An request from ip address {insertIpHere} to delete player started at 9:30:35 12.10 2018`)
 - Who succesfully deleted / banned and when (something like `An request from ip address {insertIpHere} to delete player ended at 9:30:36 12.10 2018`)